How does Northern Parade Schools know if children need extra help?

 We are an inclusive school; we welcome and celebrate diversity.
 All staff believe that children having high self-esteem is crucial to a child’s well-being.
 We have a caring, understanding team looking after our children.

 The class teacher has overall responsibility for the pastoral, medical and social care of every child in their class, therefore this would be the parents’ first point of contact.
-If further support is required the class teacher liaises with the Inclusion Manager for further advice and support.
+If further support is required the class teacher liaises with the Inclusion Manager or SENCo for further advice and support.
 This may involve working alongside outside agencies such as Health and Social Services, and/or the Behaviour Support Team.

 The school also has an ELSA (Emotional Literacy Support Assistant) who works under the direction of the Inclusion Manager, with vulnerable children during the school day.